 - temporary faults, which may or may not be capable of being remedied quickly

 - problems caused by policies on operation of heating systems.

-Nevertheless, employers retain legal responsibility for the health and safety of employees and others on the premises such as pupils, and also retain the power to arrange for work to be carried out in schools which is necessary for health and safety reasons, and to charge schools’ delegated budgets accordingly.
+Employers retain legal responsibility for the health and safety of employees, pupils and others on the premises; to arrange for work to be carried out in schools which is necessary for health and safety reasons; and to charge schools’ delegated budgets accordingly.

 Head teachers are responsible for the internal organisation and management of schools.
 They have the power to act in emergencies, including by deciding to close all or part of schools in the case of heating system failures.
 Where such decisions are taken, adequate notice of closures should be given to parents.
-Pupils should be given letters to parents informing them that closures will continue until adequate heating has been restored.
-Closing schools will not, however, usually be possible on the first day of heating failures since adequate notice to parents will not be possible.
+Closing schools will not usually be possible on the first day of heating failures since adequate notice to parents cannot be given in time.